Carl Franklin is Microsoft Regional Director for Connecticut,

-Carl Franklin has been a figurehead in the VB community since the very early days
+Carl has been a leader in the VB community since the very early days

 when he wrote for Visual Basic Programmers Journal.
 He authored the Q&A column of